Coast for People Who Low-key Don’t Love Mombasa: A Photo Essay

 *disclaimer: the title of this post is not meant to dissuade anyone from travelling Mombasa at all, or hate on the city of Mombasa or its residents, but rather to consider different attractions to visit on Kenya’s coast for those who want a different experience.

-I went on a mini vacation two weeks ago to the Kenyan coast.
+I went on a mini vacation for a few days in 2019 to the Kenyan coast.
 Now, if you’re a Kenyan and you tell other Kenyans that you’re going to the coast, it’s typically assumed that you mean Mombasa, the main city of the coastal province.
 BUT, if you’re like me and get tired of the same same Mombasa tourist attractions (hotel pool, buffet, dirty beach), you might want to know what else there is to see in the coast, and that Mombasa isn’t the only location affiliated with the word “coast”.
 Here are some photos of the places I visited that I found worthwhile, and none of them include food or a swimming pool lol.

 A good place to walk around and take in the history of what was once a wealthy community.
 It’s full of big, old trees with deep roots.
 Also, great, great, great photo opportunities!